Curley enters his 10th season at the helm of the Green Terror after a successful first nine campaigns.

 His younger brother, Greg, played basketball at Allegheny College and is currently the head coach and director of athletics at Juniata.
 He has served the last 12 seasons in the head coahing role and has guided the Eagles to some of the program’s most successful seasons in recent history, including the first back-to-back winning seasons since the late 1980s.

-Kevin is married with eight-year-old twins.
+Kevin is married with nine-year-old twins.
 His wife, Allison, gave birth to the couple’s first children, Caroline and Nathaniel, in February 2007 – just prior to the couple’s arrival in Westminster.
 The couple welcomed their third child, Gabriel, in December 2010.